Season 6, Episode 7

 Rebecca Kockler is program director of Reading Reimagined with AERDF and CEO and founder of Illuminate Literacy.
 She saw firsthand the reading potential of underestimated and overlooked populations such as students of color or students experiencing poverty and was motivated to act on behalf of them.
 Previously, she was assistant superintendent of academics at the Louisiana Department of Education, where she created a comprehensive, nationally recognized academic support model that gave teachers, principals, and districts the tools and supports necessary to align assessments, curriculum, and teacher evaluation for greater impact.

-Meet Our Host: Susan Lambert
+Meet our host, Susan Lambert

 Quotes